Table of Contents

 Purina is one of the biggest pet food brands in the world, so it’s not surprising that they’ve come up with a grain-free product line.
 If you haven’t heard why grain-free is so popular in cat food just now, it’s because filler ingredients like wheat and corn give your pet a carbohydrate boost rather than the protein that they really need.
 Just like in humans, too many carbs can lead to weight gain, and from there to diabetes and joint problems.

 Reading the ingredient list for Purina Muse, at first it looks like most of the smaller brands grain-free offerings.
-The first ingredient is salmon, and the second is chicken meal.
+The first ingredient is salmon, and the second is a chicken meal.
 Although chicken meal sometimes gets a bad reputation, it’s not really a bad ingredient in cat food.
 When they hunt, cats eat animals whole, bones and all, so meal made from parts that we as humans would turn our nose up at is actually matching a cat’s natural diet more closely.

 The first thing I noticed about the make-up of Purina Muse is that it was missing some of the ingredients that other brands have.
 There are no pre or probiotics, or herbal additions that help digestion.
-Muse does include vitamins, minerals, omega oils and taurine though.
+Muse does include vitamins, minerals, omega oils, and taurine though.

 The third ingredient on the list is a little troubling – cassava root flour.
 Cassava root is also known as tapioca and guess what?
 It’s a carbohydrate.
 So while the filler ingredient in Purina Muse might not be wheat (which can cause digestive problems) it still means this food is higher in calories than other brands.
-There are some cat owners who avoid Purina products because of the quality of the ingredients, the brand is owned by Nestle, a company many boycott because of their aggressive marketing of baby-milk substitutes in the developing world.
+There are some cat owners who avoid Purina products because of the quality of the ingredients, the brand is owned by Nestle, a company many boycotts because of their aggressive marketing of baby-milk substitutes in the developing world.